Logan-Draper/8-Bit-RISC-V-Console/README.md

 | GO          | Signal to a peripheral, specified in rs1, to begin execution                                      | rs1           |

 ### Instruction Op Codes
-- Some instructions will use the same opcode as others, with the 2nd byte representing the specific instruction type (OPCODE + 1)
-  - The encoded operands will then start on the following byte (OPCODE + 2)
 | Instruction       | Op Code | Operand Encoding | 2nd Byte |
 |:------------------|:--------|:-----------------|:---------|
 | NOP               | 0       | n/a              |          |